 Adding Oats and Chia to your morning: a Great Idea!

-Chia seeds are full of antioxidants, fiber and protein, while they have a very calories and carb count.
+Chia seeds are full of antioxidants, fiber, and protein, while they have varied and healthy calorie and carb counts.

-They can Lower Cholesterol Levels and Protect LDL Cholesterol From Damage and can also improve Blood Sugar Control.
+They can Lower Cholesterol Levels and Protect LDL Cholesterol From Damage and improve Blood Sugar Control.

 So these two together are a blast!